Frequently Asked Questions about Ultrasonic Sensors

 I have a specific problem I need to be solved, how do I choose the right sensor for the project?

-Currently, we have 20 different product lines that are broken up into 2 applications, Protected (Indoor environments) and Unprotected (outdoor environments).
+Currently, we have 20 different product lines that are broken up into 2 types of environments, Protected (Indoor environments) and Unprotected (outdoor environments).

-We have developed sensors for particular applications, such as:
+We have developed sensors for specific applications, such as:

 - Kiosk Applications (Indoor and Outdoor)